nilsoveras/usd/api_db.md

 ###headword type
 type      |desc
 ----------|---------
-'B'       |Base words from ordbanken with entries in ordboka 'U'       |Base words from ordbanken without entries in ordboka - undefined words 'D'       |Dummy - lowercase/transformed versions of headwords not already defined 'I'       |Ididoms and expressions added in ordboka
+B         |Base words from ordbanken with entries in ordboka U         |Base words from ordbanken without entries in ordboka - undefined words D         |Dummy - lowercase/transformed versions of headwords not already defined I         |Ididoms and expressions added in ordboka

 ##Inflection
 col       |desc